dhh1128/cfa/README.md

 ### Inline Content

 TODO The final CFA strategy that we'll cover here is to embed CFA information directly into the content of a file.
-This is done with __CFA texts__ in the form "CFA: name=value", where <var>name</var> and <var>value</value> are used exactly the same way as in the [metadata](#metadata) strategy.
+This is done with __CFA statements__ in the form "CFA:name=value", where <var>name</var> and <var>value</value> are used exactly the same way as in the [metadata](#metadata) strategy.

-This strategy can be used with file formats that have no natural metadata features, or in cases where an internal strategy is desirable but metadata is not convenient.
-For example, adding text in this format to messages emitted by software could allow CFAs to be constructed for log files.
-This strategy may also be
+This strategy can be used with file formats that have no natural metadata features, or in cases where an internal strategy is desirable but metadata is not.
+For example, adding text in this format to status messages emitted by software could allow CFAs to be constructed for log files.

+This convention can also be applied to containers, binding the container as a whole to one or more CFAs.
+Since the content of a container is files, adding content to the container means adding a file.
+This file must be named `.cfas`.
+It must be plain text and consist of one or more CFA statements, one per line.
+Any lines that don't match the CFA statement regex are ignored.

 ### Clarifiers